Moyamoya disease: Treatment

 In the STA-MCA procedure, the scalp artery (superficial temporal artery or STA) is directly sutured to an artery on the surface of the brain (middle cerebral artery or MCA).
 This procedure is also commonly referred to as an EC-IC (External Carotid-Internal Carotid) bypass.

-All of these operations have in common the concept of a blood and oxygen "starved" brain reaching out to grasp and develop new and more efficient means of bringing blood to the brain and bypassing the areas of blockage.
+All of these operations have in common the concept of a blood and oxygen-starved brain reaching out to grasp and develop new and more efficient means of bringing blood to the brain and bypassing the areas of blockage.
 The modified direct anastomosis and encephalo-myo-arterio-synangiosis play a role in this improvement by increasing cerebral blood flow (CBF) after the operation.
 A significant correlation is found between the postoperative effect and the stages of preoperative angiograms.
-It is crucial for surgery that the anesthesiologist have experience in managing children being treated for moyamoya, as the type of anesthesia they require is very different from the standard anesthetic children get for almost any other type of neurosurgical procedure.
+It is crucial for surgery that the anesthesiologist has experience in managing children being treated for moyamoya, as the type of anesthesia they require is very different from the standard anesthetic children get for almost any other type of neurosurgical procedure.

 Prognosis

 The natural history of this disorder is not well known.
-The long term outlook for patients with treated moyamoya seems to be good when direct bypass is used.
+The long-term outlook for patients with treated moyamoya seems to be good when direct bypass is used.
 Although symptoms may seem to improve almost immediately after the in-direct EDAS, EMS, and multiple burr holes surgeries, it will take probably 6 to 12 months before new vessels can develop to give a sufficient blood supply.
 With the direct STA-MCA surgery, increased blood supply is immediate.

-Once a major stroke or bleeding takes place, even with treatment, the patient may be left with permanent loss of function so it is very important to treat this condition promptly.
+Once a major stroke or bleeding takes place, even with treatment, the patient may be left with permanent loss of function, so it is very important to treat this condition promptly.

 Epidemiology

-In the United States moyamoya has an incidence rate of 0.086 per 100,000.
+In the United States, moyamoya has an incidence rate of 0.086 per 100,000.
 In Japan the overall incidence is higher (0.35 per 100,000).
-In North America, women in the third or fourth decade of life are most often affected, but the condition may also occur during infancy or childhood.
+In North America, women in the third or fourth decade of life are most often affected.
+The condition may also occur during infancy or childhood.
 These women frequently experience transient ischaemic attacks (TIA), cerebral hemorrhage, or may not experience any symptoms at all.
 They have a higher risk of recurrent stroke and may be experiencing a distinct underlying pathophysiology compared to patients from Japan.

 Moyamoya disease can be either congenital or acquired.
 Patients with Down syndrome, sickle cell anemia, neurofibromatosis type 1, congenital heart disease, fibromuscular dysplasia, activated protein C resistance, or head trauma can develop moyamoya malformations.
-It is more common in women than in men, although about a third of those affected are male.
+It is more common in women than in men; about a third of those affected are male.